The

 The second phase of excavation was commenced on April 6th, 2023, and 6

 trenches were dug.
-Around 1780 antiques ivory dice, copper coins, terracotta
+Around 1780, antique ivory dice, copper coins, terracotta

 figurines, and shell bangles have been unearthed so far during the excavation.
 These

-gold pieces unearthed in the second phase were found at a depth of 1.15 meters
+gold pieces, unearthed in the second phase, were found at depths of 1.15 meters

 and 1.59 meters in two different trenches at the site.
 A mangalsutra was also